 - Country View Vets come every Tuesday.
 There is a signup sheet in the Main Barn.
 Owners must be present during appointment unless they’ve made arrangement to leave their horse in (note on White Board) or with Country View or another boarder.

 - Farriers are arranged by boarders.
-Several farriers come to the barns regularly including Martin Roche, Ken Ramm and Rick Jones.
+Several farriers come to the barns regularly.
 Owners must be present unless they’ve made arrangement to leave their horse in (note on White Board) or with the farrier.

 - In general, halters are not to be worn by horses in stalls or pastures for their safety.
-If you need your horse to wear a bridle in the pasture or stall for a special reason, please indicate this on your Info Sheet.
+If you need your horse to wear a halter in the pasture or stall for a special reason, please indicate this on your Info Sheet and mention it to Wayde.
 If it’s a short-term need, please update the White Board in your barn.

 - Unless you note otherwise on your barn’s White Board, your horse will be turned out as specified on your Info Sheet.